 Following are some reasons that may result in the error:

-- Abrupt Termination of Outlook Application: A PST file may turn corrupt if Outlook application terminates abnormally, when you're migrating mailbox data to another computer.
+- Abrupt Termination of Outlook Application: A PST file may turn corrupt if the Outlook application terminates abnormally when you're migrating mailbox data to another computer.

 - Presence of Bad Sectors in Hard Drive: Bad sectors on a hard drive used to move Outlook data from one computer to the other computer can also result in PST file corruption.